 Cons: By now, everything has turned brown and dead.
 The country is just not as pretty (in our opinion) as it is when everything is green.
 Prices are still high.

 Costa Rica weather in April

-April in Costa Rica means hot weather and the possible start of the rainy season.
+April means hot weather and the possible start of the rainy season.
 You never really know because it is different every year, but especially later in the month, you might deal with the occasional afternoon thunderstorm.
 April tends to be one of the hottest months in Costa Rica on the Pacific coast.

 Pros: The weather is still generally good.